 Expert AP teachers across the country can support your course virtually:

-- Lead teacher: Daniel Carolin, Cedar Rapids Kennedy High School, Cedar Rapids, IA
+- Lead teacher: Daniel Carolin, Kennedy High School, Cedar Rapids, Iowa

-- Yukiko Kozuma, Franklin High School, Sacramento, CA
+- Yukiko Kozuma, Franklin High School, Elk Grove, Calif.

-- Stuart Jones, Torrance High School, Torrance, CA
+- Stuart Jones, Torrance High School, Torrance, Calif.

-- Manami Mata, Ed W. Clark High School, Las Vegas, NV
+- Manami Mata, Ed W. Clark High School, Las Vegas, Nev.

-- Satoko Shou, Bellaire High School, Missouri City, TX
+- Satoko Shou, Bellaire High School, Missouri City, Texas

-- Elizabeth Hojo, The Woodlands College Park High School, Willis, TX
+- Elizabeth Hojo, The Woodlands College Park High School, The Woodlands, Texas

 Higher Education Faculty Lecturers